 A tour through Eindhoven.
 So of course the Eindhovense fanclub managed to snare me into organising a scavenger hunt or Schnitzeljagd through the city for Friday morning as the long tour option.
 Which is all in good fun of course 🙂 I love organising scavenger hunts and use them to educate the participants a bit about the history of Eindhoven and in this case also the beer history of Eindhoven.

 We had 28 participants in 4 teams for this tour which had to start at the Drinkers Pub and end in the Stadswandelpark.
 The tour consisted of riddles like:

 Look at Van Moll then look at your right.
 Somewhere in the next 25 meters there’s a building that used to be part of a brewery called Het Hert (the deer brewery).
 You can still recognize the building thanks to deery ornaments.
-Can you find the building and tell us what organisation is in it today?Boukje and Maurus
+Can you find the building and tell us what organisation is in it today?Bierdame and Tastewise

 And puzzles like:

 But then everything had to be in German of course!
 Which was hard, but doable.
 The fun thing about organising these kind of tours is that you look to your city through different eyes.
 You notice there are still a lot of historic buildings between all the modern stuff.
 There are still recognizable references to what was in certain buildings before (I cannot unsee the deer brewery now and I wonder why I never saw it before, having lived here for most of my life).
 A lot of locations were visited, like de Bierbrigadier (who was so nice to help us with the hunt and who is also a big Schneider Weisse fan), Van Moll, de Stadsbrouwerij, de Bierprofessor, DAF-museum (which used to be a brewery as well) and a lot of old locations where breweries and important things for Eindhoven used to be.